 - Level the glass when half to two-thirds full and pour until full.
 This will achieve the proper amount of foam.
 The head should be one-half inch to 1 1/2 inches.

-How to Pour the Perfect Pint of Guinness
+How to Pour The Perfect Pint of Guinness

 There are unique steps to take when pouring a Guinness that sets it apart from other beers.
+Just make sure you know how many ounces in a pint.

 - Use a Guinness glass.
 When pouring, use a glass designed specifically for Guinness.
 It is essential for the steps below.